dphiffer/data-and-social-justice/tutorials/02-ssh-scp.md

 ```
 $ ssh-keygen
 Generating public/private rsa key pair.
-Enter file in which to save the key (/Users/dphiffer/.ssh/id_rsa): ./organizer.network
+Enter file in which to save the key (/Users/dphiffer/.ssh/id_rsa): ./dsj
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in ./organizer.network.
+Your identification has been saved in ./dsj.
-Your public key has been saved in ./organizer.network.pub.
+Your public key has been saved in ./dsj.pub.
 ```

 The output will also include some extra information about your key's fingerprint.

-* Your _private key_ that you should __never share__, is the file `organizer.network`
+* Your _private key_ that you should __never share__, is the file `dsj`
-* Your _public key_ that is __okay to share__ is the file `oragnizer.network.pub`
+* Your _public key_ that is __okay to share__ is the file `dsj.pub`

 ## Transfer your public key

 In order for you to get access to the server we're using in the course, you'll need to upload the _public_ key to the server.
 We will use `scp` (secure copy) to upload the file.

 ```
-$ scp organizer.network.pub organizer.network:~/authorized_keys
+$ scp dsj.pub dphiffer@dsj.organizer.network:~/authorized_keys
-dphiffer@organizer.network's password:
+dphiffer@dsj.organizer.network's password:
-organizer.network.pub                        100%  400    11.7KB/s   00:00
+dsj.pub                                 100%  400    11.7KB/s   00:00
 ```

-This will upload a file to the server in your `~` directory and, in the process, rename the file to be `authorized_keys`.
-It's not super important that you understand all the parts of the command at this point.
-The main thing is that you see that `100%` part in the response, that indicates that the file transferred successfully.
+This will upload your public key to the server in your `~` directory and, in the process, will rename the file to `authorized_keys`.
+If you see that `100%` part in the response, that indicates that the file transferred successfully.

 ## Back to SSH

 For this next configuration we'll need to log back into the server.

 ```
-$ ssh dphiffer@organizer.network
+$ ssh dphiffer@dsj.organizer.network
 ```

 After you enter your password, create another `.ssh` folder on the remote server: